 This is a searchable bibliography created and archived by Dr. Dan Smith of the University of Victoria Tree-Ring Laboratory for the Canadian Dendrochronology Research Group.
 You can search by author, year (equals, before, and after), article title, source, and keywords.
 The results also supply an abstract is one is available.
 An awesome bibliography and one that is certainly invaluable to our field.

 I believe this could be one of the most useful plant anatomy or wood science web sites for both education and research that has ever been developed.
 The Inside Wood site will have broad research appeal to scientists (wood anatomists, botanists, and biologists, to name a few), to land resource and conservation managers, to K-12 and university students, and to the general public.
 The comprehensive inclusion of internationally accepted definitions and criteria for identifying wood samples is extremely helpful and simultaneously educational.

-The National Climatic Data Center in Asheville, North Carolina, provides an immense amount of climate data readily accessible and ready for downloading.
+The National Centers for Environmental Information in Asheville, North Carolina, provides an immense amount of climate data readily accessible and ready for downloading.
 Data are provided for individual stations and for broader regions.

 Initiated by the European Climate Support Network and supported by the Network of European Meteorological Services EUMETNET, this extensive database has received data from 54 participants from 53 countries and the ECA dataset contains 10,748 series of observations at 2,896 meteorological stations throughout Europe and the Mediterranean.

 These comprehensive web pages were developed by Klaus-Peter Kelber of the Mineralogisches Institut, Universität Würzburg.
 Well-organized into seven separate pages, this site provides information relevant to dendrochronologists, such as Palaeoclimate, Plant Anatomy, Palynology, Teaching Documents, Permineralized Plants and Petrified Forests, and Systematics, Taxonomy and Cladistics.